cristianbretti/sync-meet/README.md

   3. Users can leave meetings.
 If the owner leaves the meeting, the meeting is deleted.
   4. Google authentication is implemented.
 If a users token has expired, they will have to authenticate again.
   5. A calendar view which shows possible events for meetings.
 Green if all can attend and yellow if one person can't attend.
-  6. A sidebar with information about the meeting next to calendar is implemtend.
-Has information about the users and a chat.
+  6. A sidebar next to calendar is implementend.
+It contains information about the users, the meeting and a chat.

 # Future plans